castiyeaux/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to #mydiary

 I'm glad you are here.
-I plan to talk about **Star Wars**!
+I plan to talk about conducting the *Hot Mess Express*!
+### Rated R for profanity, because I'm a goddamn adult

 ## This includes:
-* Original Trilogy
-* Prequel Trilogy
-* Sequel Trilogy
-* Animated Series
+* Embarassing stories about me
+* Some weird ass movies
+* Fucked up shit
+* idk etc. I guess